Pituitary Disorders Program

 - In young women who wish to become pregnant, treatment may be required to restore the menstrual cycle.

-- The drug Parlodel can be extremely effective in reversing the symptoms of over-secretion of prolactin and in decreasing the size of the tumor.
+- The drug Parlodel can be very effective in reversing the symptoms of over-secretion of prolactin and in shrinking the tumor.

 - A newer drug (Dostinex) seems to have low incidence of side effects.